jlgerber/cpp_happy_fun_time/session_17/session17.md

 }
 ```

 Note that you need to make certain that your class truly protects the resource under guard.
-For instance, if you
-implement a method which returns a reference to f ( the ofstream).
-And never allow a user defined function to operate
+For instance, if you implement a method which returns a reference to f ( the ofstream).
+And never allow a user defined function to operateon f.
-on f.

 ### Problem - Deadlock
 Deadlock happens when no threads can make progress.
-You can get yourself into trouble if you are managing multiple
-mutexes and you lock them by hand.
-If, for instance, you lock them in different orders in different threads, you can
-end up with deadlock.
+You can get yourself into trouble if you are managing multiple mutexes and you lock them by hand.
+If, for instance, you lock them in different orders in different threads, you can end up with deadlock.
 In order to help manage locking in appropriate order, C++ has the std::lock() call.

 Lets look at an example.
-Lets say we have a class representing a shipping container which contains things, and which
-provides a mutex.
+Lets say we have a class representing a shipping container which contains things, and which provides a mutex.

 ```